 Still another apartment is an example of living history.
-We can visit it on a special tour.
-It belonged to the Confino family in 1916.
+It belonged to the Confino family in nineteen sixteen.
 Abraham and Rachel Confino came to New York from Turkey.
 They were Sephardic Jews, people whose ancestors had been born in Spain, North Africa or Middle Eastern countries.

-An actress who plays 13-year-old Victoria Confino welcomes us.
+An actress who plays thirteen-year-old Victoria Confino welcomes us.
 She tells about Victoria’s experience living in the building.
 Here, she explains the language of Sephardic Jews, called Ladino, and sings part of a sad Ladino song:

 VICTORIA CONFINO:“Oh, it’s a very mixed up language.
 It’s like a little bit Spanish...we call it Judeo Espagnol...and it’s a little bit Turkish, a little bit Hebrew...a lot of languages mixed up all together.”

 Writer Jane Ziegelman recently published a book that explores food culture from the point of view of five families who lived at Ninety-Seven Orchard Street.
 Her book is called “97 Orchard: An Edible History of Five Immigrant Families in One New York Tenement.”

 Jane Ziegelman explores the many food traditions that German, Irish, Italian and other immigrants brought with them to the United States.
 And she shows how these food traditions have influenced American cooking.